lhbikos/ReC_Psychometrics/docs/15-Simulations.md

 Four additional scales were reported in the Pieterse et al. [-@pieterse_anti-racism_2022] article.
 Unfortunately, I could not locate factor loadings for all of them; in these cases I uniformly assigned the factor loading of 0.8.
 The scales, their original citation, and information about how I simulated data for each are listed below.

 * **White Privilege** was assessed using a 13-item subscale from The Privilege and Oppression Inventory** [@hays_initial_2007].
 Items are rated on a Likert scale ranging from 1 (*strongly disagree*) to 6 (*strongly agree*).
 An example item is, "Whites have the power to exclude other groups."
 Higher scores indicate greater levels of White privilege.
-* **Color Blind Racial Attitudes** [@neville_construction_2000] is a 20-item scale that assesses implicit racism-related attitudes.
+* **Color Blind Racial Attitudes** [@neville_construction_2000] is a 21-item scale that assesses implicit racism-related attitudes.
 The 21 items are assessed on a Likert scale ranging from 1 to 5 with higher scores reflecting greater levels of color-blind racial attitudes.
 I was able to simulate two of the three subscales of the instrument:  Racial Privilege (RP) and Blatant Racial Issues (BR).
-* **Mental Health Inventory-5** [@berwick_performance_1991] is a five-item mental health screening tool.
-Responses are made on a Likert scale ranging from 1 (*all of the time*) to 5 (*none of the time*).
-Higher scores reflect greater mental health.

 Because data is collected at the item level (and I want this resource to be as practical as possible, I have simulated the data for each of the scales at the item level.
 Simulating the data involved using factor loadings, means, and correlations between the scales.
 Where possible, factor loadings are retrieved from original (or replication) articles that report on their psychometric evaluation.
 The means and correlations are from Pietierse et al. [@pieterse_anti-racism_2022] Because the simulation will produce "out-of-bounds" values, the code below rescales the scores into the range of the Likert-type scaling and rounds them to whole values.